percona/pxb-docs/docs/apt-download-deb.md

 # Install using downloaded DEB packages

-Download `DEB` packages of the desired series for your architecture from the [Percona Software Downloads](https://www.percona.com/downloads).
+Download `DEB` packages of the desired series for your architecture from the [Percona Software Downloads :octicons-link-external-16:](https://www.percona.com/downloads).
 If needed, [Percona Software Download instructions](download-instructions.md) are available.

 This method requires you to resolve all dependencies and install any missing packages.
 Always back up your data before making significant system changes.